 Anecdotally, it is easy to meet people whose lives seem to be falling apart; who have no money; who may even be utilizing public assistance, who believe in The Secret and blame their troubles on themselves for not applying the principles of The Law of Attraction correctly.
 It is less common to meet people who have been highly successful using The Secret, no matter what Oprah Winfrey wants everyone to believe.

 Anecdotal evidence abounds that sitting around thinking positive thoughts will not make anything magically manifest in someone’s life and that doing so wastes time that could be spent taking action instead.
 Now, in addition to anecdotal evidence, numerous peer-reviewed studies have proven the same.

 In an article in Psychology Today entitled Positive Thinking Leads to Economic Decline, scientist Matthew Hutson describes the phenomenon of positive thinking being detrimental:

 If you vividly picture a desired outcome (weight loss, a job offer), without also thinking in detail about what stands in your way, it’s a bit like you already have the prize, so you don’t strive so hard… all those vision boards that readers of The Secret have constructed—covered with magazine cut-outs of mansions and beach vacations and slim waists (but never world peace)—are likely to remain mere visions dancing in their heads.

-The Secret Law of Attraction doesn’t work, and that has been proven by both scientific expert opinion as well as numerous peer reviewed studies.
-Now, researchers ought to move on to finding out the reason why people would purchase advice based on “quantum physics” from someone who is the furthest thing from a scientist, and why they would persist in believing it despite its lack of positive effect in their lives.
+The Secret Law of Attraction doesn’t work, and that has been proven by both scientific expert opinion as well as numerous peer-reviewed studies.
+Now, researchers ought to move on to find out the reason why people would purchase advice based on “quantum physics” from someone who is the furthest thing from a scientist, and why they would persist in believing it despite its lack of positive effect in their lives.